Boudewijn-Bosch/Perturbative-Expansions-via-Quantum-Clusters-Algebras/README.md

 ---

 ## What is this program?
 Using this program, a perturbed R-matrix is derived using the theory of quantum cluster algebras.
-The perturbed R-matrix can then be used to derive perturbed-Alexander polynomials using the perturbed Gaussian formalism provide in the Mathematica code due to Roland van der Veen and Dror Bar-Natan, available at https://www.rolandvdv.nl/PG/.
+The perturbed R-matrix can then be used to derive perturbed-Alexander polynomials using the perturbed Gaussian formalism provided in the Mathematica code due to Roland van der Veen and Dror Bar-Natan, available at https://www.rolandvdv.nl/PG/.
 The input is a Gauss code for a knot diagram, and the output is a perturbed-Alexander invariant.

 ---